kawaiicakes/VS-Create-Armor/README.md

 # 💗 Credits & Thanks

-This mod is licensed under the Creative Commons Attribution-Noncommercial-Sharealike 4.0 International license as the development workspace of this mod was a [template taken from Fabric's official website.](https://fabricmc.net/develop/template/) Textures were mostly taken from [Steel Armor Blocks,](https://www.curseforge.com/minecraft/mc-mods/steel-armor-blocks) which is licensed under CC BY 4.0.
+Textures were mostly taken from [Steel Armor Blocks,](https://www.curseforge.com/minecraft/mc-mods/steel-armor-blocks) which is used & licensed under CC BY 4.0.
 Other textures were otherwise made or recoloured by me using the aforementioned assets.

 Also, I want to commend Kaupenjoe for his free tutorials on YouTube to brief me on how some things work lol